 Fauvism was an art movement that developed the ideas of Georges Seurat and Van Gogh.
 Intense and vivid colour and brushwork was employed.
 Henri Matisse was a remarkable Fauvist who served as a predecessor and inspiration to expressionists and cubists

 As the name suggests, expressionist artwork sought to express the feelings of the artist using lurid colours to express raw emotions.
 It came about as a response to the loss of spirituality and a search for originality.
-A popular expressionist was a Norwegian artist, Edward Much, who painted the famous; known or talked about by many people painting, The Scream.
+A popular expressionist was a Norwegian artist, Edward Much, who painted the renowned painting, The Scream.

 Whether you like art or not, you know Picasso – either for his questionable ways or his contribution to art.
 Cubists dismissed the belief that art must be a mirror to nature.
 Cubism uses multiple perspectives to show the same thing.
 Predominant colours used were grey, brown, and green although several cubists strayed from this model.

 Surrealism was an art movement that emerged in 1916.
 This was an art movement with no roots in rationality.
 Surrealists were inspired by psychoanalysts like Karl Maxx and Sigmund Freud and drew from the subconscious mind for their compositions.
-The famous; known or talked about by many people artist Salvador Dali was a surrealist.
+The renowned artist Salvador Dali was a surrealist.

 Let’s skip slightly further to the 1950s and 60s.
 Pop art was a striking art style of the 20th century.
 It is characterised by bright colour, irony and satire, and recognisable imagery.
 It was a reaction against traditional ways and art beliefs.

 Contemporary art – as the name suggests – is a period of art from the 1970s till present day.
 Various other school have marked this period such as post-modernism, feminist art, neo-expressionism, street art, digital art etc.